zeling595/tp/docs/UserGuide.md

 Examples:
 *  `editBooking bid/1 rid/2105` Edits the room ID of the booking with ID `1` to be `2105`.
 *  `editBooking bid/2 sd/2021-12-13` Edits the start date of the booking with ID `2` to be `2021-12-13`.

+### Ordering Room Service : `orderRoomService`

+Order room service for a particular booking.

+Format: `orderRoomService bid/BOOKING_ID rst/ROOM_SERVICE_TYPE`

+* Adds room service to booking with booking ID `BOOKING_ID`.
+The id **must be a valid integer** 1, 2, 3, …​
+* The booking id must be the id of a currently active booking.
+* The room service type must be one of the following values: `WIFI`, `DINING`, `MASSAGE`

+Examples:
+*  `orderRoomService bid/1 rst/WIFI` Orders WIFI room service for booking with ID `1`.
+*  `orderRoomService bid/2 rst/DINING` Orders DINING room service for booking with ID `2`.

 ### Clearing all entries : `clear`